Get started by searching below:

 Skin Conditions Associated with Cerebral Palsy

-Skin conditions often affect children with cerebral palsy due to excessive drooling and the inability to perform hygienic tasks such as washing their faces.
+These often affect children with cerebral palsy due to excessive drooling and the inability to perform hygienic tasks such as washing their faces.

-Skin conditions associated with cerebral palsy include:
+Conditions of the skin that are associated with cerebral palsy include:

 Oral Health Conditions Associated with Cerebral Palsy